everypinio/hardpy/docs/about/development.md

 poetry install
 ```

-The environment then holds the project in editable mode, together with the `hardpy`
+The environment then holds the project in editable mode, together with the `jig`
 and `example` commands:

 ```bash